 For women’s clothing unique to Traverse City, check out Haystacks.
-Haystacks is home to the Haystacks brand with apparel cut and sewn in northern Michigan.
+Haystacks are home to the Haystacks brand with apparel cut and sewn in northern Michigan.
 My Secret Stash is another great place to shop, with products offered by over 100 Michigan designers, makers, crafters, and fine artists.
 Shop there for apparel, home goods, and so much more.

 Where to Stay?

 Have we convinced you to book your next trip to Traverse City yet?
 Are you interested in hearing more about various Traverse City hotels, and other great places to stay?
 We are going to assume the answer is a resounding “yes.”
 We need to talk about where you are going to stay.
 We briefly mentioned The Inn at Chateau Grand Traverse, but there are so many more options for you including wonderful Traverse City hotels on the water.

 With the abundance of lodging options, ranging from Traverse City hotels on the beach to private house rentals, the decision can be daunting.
 We will help you narrow it down, by talking about a few great options here.